litestar-org/litestar-fullstack/README.md

 This command does the following:

-- install `poetry` if it is not available in the path.
+- install `pdm` if it is not available in the path.
 - create a virtual environment with all dependencies configured
-- executes `npm ci` to install the node modules into the environment
-- run `npm run build` to generate the static assets
+- build assets to be hosted by production asset server

 ### Edit .env configuration